Blog post

 AVS Life Sciences: Comprehensive Solutions for Electronic Data Capture in Clinical Trials

 As the demand for efficient information management escalates, the EDC market is projected to reach a value of $263.1 million by 2033, with a compound annual growth rate (CAGR) of approximately 7.7% from 2025 to 2033.
 This growth is driven by the increasing complexity of clinical trials and the critical need for accurate information gathering.
-In 2022, cloud-based EDC solutions captured 52.5% of the market share, highlighting their accessibility and robust information security features.
+In 2022, captured 52.5% of the market share, highlighting their accessibility and robust information security features.

 The central idea represents AVS Life Sciences' focus on EDC solutions.
 Each branch highlights different aspects of their offerings, helping you understand how they connect and contribute to the overall industry landscape.